veebch/btcticker/README.md

 Update frequency can be changed in the config.yaml file (default is 600 seconds).

+# Configuration

+The file config.yaml contains a number of options that may be tweaked

 # Contributing

 To contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.